pragma-/pbot/doc/QuickStart.md

 ### Edit Registry

+PBot configuration is stored as key/value pairs grouped by sections.
+We call this the Registry.
+See https://github.com/pragma-/pbot/blob/master/doc/Registry.md for more details.

 Now you may edit the `registry` file in your data-directory to configure PBot settings.

 #### Notable settings